Effects unit: Modulation

-Pitch/frequency

-Pitch/frequency effects modify pitch by altering the frequency of a sound wave or sound signal or adding new harmonies.
+Pitch and frequency

-Pitch shifter and harmonizer" A pitch shifter (also called an "octaver" for effects that shift pitch by an octave) raises or lowers (e.g. "transposes") each note a performer plays by a pre-set interval.
+A pitch shifter (also called an octaver for effects that shift pitch by an octave) raises or lowers (i.e. transposes) each note a performer plays by a pre-set interval.
 For example, a pitch shifter set to increase the pitch by a fourth will raise each note four diatonic intervals above the notes actually played.
-Simple, less expensive pitch shifters raise or lower the pitch by one or two octaves, while more sophisticated and expensive devices offer a range of interval alterations.
+Simple, less expensive pitch shifters raise or lower the pitch by one or two octaves, while more sophisticated devices offer a range of interval alterations.
 A pitch shifter can be used by an electric guitarist to play notes that would normally only be available on an electric bass.
-As well, a bass player with a four string electric bass can use an octave pedal to obtain low notes that would normally only be obtainable with a five-string bass with a low "B" string.
+As well, a bass player with a four string electric bass can use an octave pedal to obtain low notes that would normally only be obtainable with a five-string bass with a low B string.

-A harmonizer is a type of sophisticated pitch shifter that combines the altered pitch with the original pitch to create a two note harmony based on the original pitch, or even with some pedals, three note harmony.
-Some hamonizers are able to create chorus-like effects by adding very tiny shifts in pitch.
+A harmonizer is a type of sophisticated pitch shifter that combines the altered pitch with the original pitch to create a two or three note harmony based on the original pitch.
+Some hamonizers are able to create chorus-like effects by modulating of small shifts in pitch.

-Pitch shift effects: DigiTech Whammy, Electro-Harmonix POG.
+The first mass-market digital pitch shifter was the DigiTech Whammy, introduced in 1989.
+It creates a "strange and artificial" sound, with distinctive "wobbly" artifacts.
+Its users include Jonny Greenwood and Ed O'Brien of Radiohead, Matt Bellamy of Muse, Tom Morello of Rage Against the Machine and Audioslave, David Gilmour of Pink Floyd and Jack White of the White Stripes.
+Guitar World described the Whammy as one of the most iconic guitar pedals.